Rebecca R. Benefiel Abigail Grigsby Urquhart Professor of Classics

 LATN 350 - Latin Epigraphy

-Other courses include Beginning and Intermediate Latin, and Advanced Latin Literature seminars on Suetonius, Ovid's Heroides, and The Representation of Rome in Latin Poetry
+Other courses include Beginning Latin, Introduction to Latin Poetry, and Advanced Latin seminars on Suetonius, Ovid's Heroides, and The City of Rome in Latin Poetry.

 Selected Publications

 Inscriptions in the Private Sphere in the Greco-Roman World, (eds.)
-Rebecca Benefiel and Peter Keegan, Leiden: Brill, 2016.
+R. Benefiel and P. Keegan, Leiden: Brill, 2016.

 “Graffiti in Religious Spaces in First-Century Pompeii: Lararia, Neighbourhood Shrines, and Graffiti in the Early Roman Empire,” in: Cultic Graffiti in the Late Antique Mediterranean and Beyond, (eds.)
 B. Ward-Perkins and A. Felle, Turnhout: Brepols (2021), 1-16.